 Fibroepithelial Polyps

 These polyps are usually small and sometimes grow in clusters.
-If the polyps are small and aren’t causing any symptoms, then they don’t require treatment.
+If they are small and don’t cause any symptoms, they don’t require treatment.
 However, women who plan on becoming pregnant may want to have them surgically excised, as they can become enlarged during pregnancy.

 Condyloma Acuminatum

 This is the medical term for the lesions caused by HPV (human papillomavirus).
-There are various treatments available for removing the lesions, including surgical excision, loop electrical excision, laser therapy, or cauterization.
+Various treatments are available for removing the lesions, including surgical excision, loop electrical excision, laser therapy, or cauterization.
 However, your doctor may recommend treating the lesions conservatively, as any of these procedures may result in vaginal scarring.

 Related Conditions